kinkade/active_job_resque_solo/README.md

 1. When multiple processes simultaneously attempt to enqueue the same job two or more may be enqueued.
-2. If your queue has many jobs, and workers remove a job during while Solo scans the queue, it's possible for the original enqueued job to be missed.
+2. If your queue has many jobs, and workers remove a job while Solo scans the queue, it's possible for the original enqueued job to be missed.
 Solo will allow the new instance of the job to be enqueued.